csc301-fall-2022/team-project-5-frontier-college-m/deliverable-2/iteration-02-review.md

 ##### Subteams

 For TD2, our group was divided into subteams responsible for the backend and the frontend.
 Within each subteam, we held meetings on Discord to hash out the overall design as well as split the work into tasks that are assigned to individual subteam members.
 These assignments are put onto our GitHub Projects board.
 Smaller subteams made it easier to schedule synchronous meetings, as well as facilitate asynchronous communication since the insights or questions a member has may primarily be relevant to individuals working on the same part of the project.
 In particular, this was useful when discussing issues during implementation and their solutions.

+##### Discord

+Async communication has been very quick and easy via discord.
+We have been able to separate groups and ideas into channels which makes accessing certain areas of our project very easy.

 #### Q2.
 Decisions that did not turn out as well as we hoped